 The personal injury system follows a different set of rules.
 You may be entitled to sue a third party for damages, but you’ll have to prove that the third party was negligent.
-If you were also negligent and your actions contributed to your accident, your damages award can be reduced to account for your share of the blame.
+If you were also negligent and your actions contributed to your accident, your damages award can be reduced (or eliminated entirely) to account for your share of the blame.

 We’ll Fight to Recover Compensation for All of Your Construction Accident Injuries